LiliaFramework/Lilia/documentation/docs/libraries/lia.websound.md

 `data/lilia/sounds/<IP>/<Gamemode>/`.
 Each server therefore keeps its own collection of downloaded sounds.
-The library overrides `sound.PlayFile` and `sound.PlayURL` so HTTP(S) URLs may be passed directly—the file is downloaded, cached and then played.
+The library overrides `sound.PlayFile` and `sound.PlayURL` so HTTP(S) URLs may be passed directly—the file is downloaded, cached and then played. `Entity:EmitSound` is also hooked so web addresses can be used anywhere a sound path is expected.
 Subsequent calls using the same URL will reuse the previously saved file and you may also pass the cached name to `sound.PlayFile`.

 ---